htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 The Late materialization job factory will be remove from the schedd automatically once all of the jobs have materialized and completed.
-To remove the factory without first completing all of the jobs use *condor_rm* with the ClusterId of the factory as the argument.
+To remove the factory without first completing all of the jobs use :tool:`condor_rm` with the ClusterId of the factory as the argument.

 Editing a Factory
 '''''''''''''''''

-The *submit digest* for a Late Materialization job factory cannot be changed after submission, but the Cluster ad for the factory can be edited using *condor_qedit*.
-Any *condor_qedit* command that has the ClusterId as a edit target will edit all currently materialized jobs, as well as editing the Cluster ad so that all jobs that materialize in the future will also be edited.
+The *submit digest* for a Late Materialization job factory cannot be changed after submission, but the Cluster ad for the factory can be edited using :tool:`condor_qedit`.
+Any :tool:`condor_qedit` command that has the ClusterId as a edit target will edit all currently materialized jobs, as well as editing the Cluster ad so that all jobs that materialize in the future will also be edited.